minprog/app-studio/40 Projects/10 Mr. Potatohead/10 Assignment.md

 3. Remember to commit and push all important changes you make!

-## Hints
+## Android tips

-- **Android:** You can set whether or not an image (or any other widget) is visible on the screen by setting its `android:visibility` property in the XML, and/or by calling its `setVisibility` method in your Java code.
+- You can set whether or not an image (or any other control) is visible on the screen by setting its `android:visibility` property in the XML, and/or by calling its `setVisibility` method in your Java code.
 The `setVisibility` method accepts a parameter such as `View.VISIBLE` or `View.INVISIBLE`.
 There is also a `getVisibility` method if you need to check whether a widget is currently visible.

-- **Android:** You can preserve user data by using a `savedInstanceState` object.
+- You can preserve user data by using a `savedInstanceState` object.

+## iOS tips

-- **iOS:** You can set whether or not an image (or any other view) is visible on the screen by setting its `hidden` property in the Xcode designer, and/or by calling its `hidden` property in your Swift code.
+- You can set whether or not an image (or any other control) is visible on the screen by setting its `hidden` property in the Xcode designer, and/or by calling its `hidden` property in your Swift code.
 The `hidden` property accepts a boolean.

 ## How to submit